 - Counseling patients by explaining the procedures and answering questions

-- Moving patients to treatment rooms and ensuring their comfort
+- Transferring patients to treatment rooms and ensuring their comfort

 - Using equipment while minimizing patient exposure to sound waves